Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 Sleeping Bear Dunes is a National Lakeshore in Michigan.

-Sleeping Bear Dunes is another of Michigan’s National Lakeshores that is steeped in maritime history.
+Sleeping Bear Dunes is a beautiful National Park in Michigan steeped in maritime history.

 On the park grounds, you can explore a lighthouse, a US Life-Saving Station, quaint coastal villages, and even farmsteads.